Watch: A circus elephant runs loose in a Montana town before being recaptured

 The incident was captured on video by stunned witnesses as the animal wove through traffic and stomped past a casino on Tuesday.
 A man, who appeared to be her… pic.twitter.com/CwvaelTmCX

-Though Lester couldn't confirm the elephant's name, People for the Ethical Treatment of Animals (PETA) saidin a statement that it was an elderly elephant named Viola who was part of the Jordan World Circus.

-According to its website, the Jordan World Circus was scheduled to perform in Butte on Tuesday.
+Viola was reportedly in town to perform as part of the Jordan World Circus, which had a showscheduled in Butte on Tuesday, according to its website.

-Jordan World Circus head elephant handler Armando Loyal told Montana Public Radio that the elephant was getting washed in a parking lot of the Butte Civic Center when a truck backfired and startled her.
+Jordan World Circus head elephant handler Armando Loyal told Montana Public Radio that Viola was getting washed in a parking lot of the Butte Civic Center when a truck backfired and startled her.

 Loyal said handlers were able to catch the elephant and load her back into a circus truck within 10 minutes of her escape.